 - Consider watching (or re-watching) the recording of the ROADMAP Natural History 101

-WIND aims to create a database to serve as a central location where PSC natural history data may be shared with PSC Partners and the broader PSC research community.
-Rather than recreate ongoing efforts, our support will enable researchers to strengthen and continue building their existing registries.
+WIND-PSC aims to create a database to serve as a central location where PSC clinical data and patient-reported symptom experiences from a large prospective cohort of people with PSC may be shared with PSC Partners and the broader PSC research community.

 VIEW RECORDING OF THE WEBINAR ABOUT THE WIND INITIATIVE ABOVE.